yanda-wang/EXCERF/README.md

-# EXCELF
+# EXCERF

-This is the implement for the model EXCELF in the paper "Beyond EHRs: External Clinical Knowledge and Global Features for Medication Recommendation".
+This is the implement for the model EXCERF in the paper "Beyond EHRs: External Clinical Knowledge and Cohort Features for Medication Recommendation".

 # Data